 Officials have long warned motorists that toll increases were coming for the eight-lane, 14-mile roadway, which runs between the Capital Beltway and Dulles International Airport.

 “I don’t want to mislead anyone.
-Tolls have to go up,” Andrew Rountree, MWAA’s chief financial officer, said.
+Tolls have to go up,” Andrew Rountree, MWAA’s chief financial officer, said. over the summer.
 “There’s a minimum level of toll increase that really has to occur in order for the board to meet its responsibilities.”